deepayankundu6/CustomerManagementSystem/README.md

-## Project: Customer Management System
+## Customer Management System

-This project is made to manage customer records of an organization.
+This project is made to ease the management of customer records in an organization.

 ## Software stack:
 1) Database : MongoDB